 Join hands with an N.G.O

 Team up any charitable non-governmental organization and try to do something that will make a change in the lives of women living in rural places.
-Educational facilities, financial assistance, and tips on menstruation health and sanitization are some of the things you can consider.
+Educational facilities, scholarships for women, financial assistance, and tips on menstruation health and sanitization are some of the things you can consider.

 5 Facts About U.N.
 Women That Will Blow Your Mind